Maternal and Fetal Infections Overview

 of other infections depends on the method of transmission.
 Women can reduce their

-risk of contracting some infectious diseases by avoiding contact with the infecting
+risk of contracting some infectious diseases by not coming into contact with the infecting

 organism.
 For example, toxoplasmosis, which is found in cat feces, may be avoided